n3ovice/mythic/markDown/mythicOverview.md

 Formally a great hero knight, **Bellingham** can now be found pattering around his little house in [Blackstone](#blackstone).
 Those who knew him in his prime, remember him as a fearless and barrel chested warrior with a quick temper.
 Long after he had already retired, he abruptly sold all his lands and released all his servents to live out the rest of his days tending to his small home alone.
 Those who see him now aren't likely to recognize him for what he was but rather as he seems; a bent old man with a growly voice and twinkling bright hazel eyes.

 - Knowledge Check
   - 12 **Lord Bellingham** happily fathered a bastard son and raised him to be a fine young man.
 The son fell in love with a good-hearted farmer's daughter and was to be wed.
 Lord Bellingham loved his daughter-in-law-to-be as his own and was excited to see the two lovers into their own lands.
-The girl caught the attention of [The Draco Cultists](#the-draco-cults) and was taken from their home in the dead of night and her fiance was killed.
+The girl caught the attention of [The Draco Cultists](#the-draco-cults) and was taken from their home in the dead of night and her fiancé was killed.
 That was **22** years past and **Lord Bellingham** has never been the same.
 Secretly swearing slow revenge on [Raz-Modian](#raz-modian) and all who follow him.

 ### Lady Jarvesetee

 The last and only heir to the [Jarvesetee house](#house-jarvesetee).

+### Gorm the Old

+**Gorm the Old** was the king of the dwarfs before [Raz-Modian](#raz-modian) took [Druuthenhold Keep](#druuthenholm).

+- Knowledge Check
+  - 10 Gorm the Old died in single combat with **Raz-Modian**
+  - 12 Gorm the Old survived the fight with **Raz-Modian** and fled the city
+  - 18 Gorm the Old **definitely** died in the battle for **Druuthenhold**

 ### Lord Lutra